p2p-org/eth-staking-fee-distributor-contracts/README.md

 4. The deployer calls `setP2pEth2Depositor` on `FeeDistributorFactory` with the address of the `P2pOrgUnlimitedEthDepositor` contract from Step 3.

 5. Anyone (deployer, does not matter who) deploys reference implementations of FeeDistributor contracts.
-Curently, there are 3 of them:
+Currently, there are 3 of them:
    - `ElOnlyFeeDistributor`
      arguments:
        - address of `FeeDistributorFactory` from Step 1.